Noise-Robust De-Duplication at Scale: Literature

-Non-neural methods predominate in textual de-duplication \citep{leskovec2020mining}. \citet{borgeaud2022improving} compute 13-gram Jaccard similarity between train and test documents using MinHashing and remove all training documents with 0.8 similarity or higher to validation/test documents. \citet{radford2019language} use 8-gram overlaps for post-hoc identification of duplication between GPT-2's training data and evaluation datasets, and \citet{brown2020language} remove from the GPT-3 training data any example with a 13-gram overlap with an evaluation example, documenting widespread contamination.
-They also de-duplicate each component dataset of the training data using MinHashing with 10 hashes.
-This reduces the training corpus size by 10\%, underscoring that duplication is widespread.
+Non-neural methods predominate in textual de-duplication \citep{leskovec2020mining}. \citet{borgeaud2022improving} compute 13-gram Jaccard similarity between train and test documents using MinHashing and remove all training documents with 0.8 similarity or higher to validation/test documents. \citet{radford2019language} use 8-gram overlaps for post-hoc identification of duplication between GPT-2's training data and evaluation datasets, and \citet{brown2020language} remove from the GPT-3 training data any example with a 13-gram overlap with an evaluation example.
 Other de-duplication contexts include large datasets of medical notes \citep{shenoy2017deduplication} and scholarly articles (which can include updates) \citep{gyawali2020deduplication}, both of which have been examined with locally sensitive hashing.

 Identifying reproduced texts within historical newspapers is itself an application that has generated considerable interest.
 The Viral Texts Project \citep{cordell2015reprinting, smith2015computational} uses $N$-gram comparisons to track the dissemination of reproduced literature in antebellum newspapers.
-Viral Texts utilizes the Chronicling America \citep{culpepper2007chronicling} OCR of historical U.S. newspaper scans, which does not recognize individual articles, headlines, captions, etc., typically reading a multi-column newspaper page with many different text objects as if it were a single column book.
-This leads to scrambled up texts.
-We first apply object detection methods to the document layouts \citep{he2017mask, shen2021layoutparser} to extract structured texts of individual articles.
-These structured texts then allow us to capture performance gains from the language understanding of neural methods.
+Viral Texts utilizes the Chronicling America \citep{culpepper2007chronicling} OCR, which does not recognize individual articles, headlines, captions, etc. This leads to scrambled up texts.
+We first apply object detection methods to the document layouts \citep{he2017mask, shen2021layoutparser} to extract structured texts of individual articles that allow us to capture performance gains from the language understanding of neural methods.